St. Mary's Basilica, Bengaluru: History

 Dubois built a chapel with a thatched roof in 1803 at Bili Akki Palli, or colloquially Blackpally and offered Mass there.
 The structure was called Kaanike Mathe Devalaya, which in Kannada means the Church of Our Lady of the Presentation.
 That small prayer house is the location where the basilica currently stands.
 When Bangalore Cantonment was established, a Mass was regularly held by Dubois and attended by both European and Indian Catholics.
 In 1811 Dubois built a small chapel with a rectory for priests.
 In 1813, with the help of the British, he modified and enhanced the chapel and renamed it the Church of the Purification of Our Lady, Blackpalli.
 Until recently the engraving of the year '1813' was seen in the front nave of the old church where the miraculous statue is housed.

-Fr.
-Andreas, a priest from Pondicherry of Indian origin, succeeded Dubois and expanded the church building in the shape of a cross.
+Fr Andreas, a priest from Pondicherry of Indian origin, succeeded Dubois and expanded the church building in the shape of a cross.
 But it was destroyed during the communal riots of 1832, and troops had to be called in to protect the settlement for many months.

 The church was rebuilt during the years 1856–1882 under its original name, the Church of our Lady of the Presentation.
-The current form of the majestic Gothic-style church (pictured) is credited to Rev. L. E. Kleiner.
+The current form of the majestic Gothic-style church (pictured) is credited to Rev L E Kleiner.
 It was consecrated on 8 September 1882 by Bishop Jean-Yves-Marie Coadou, the Vicar Apostolic of Mysore, in the presence of 35 priests and 4,000 Catholics of Bangalore.
 The total amount spent on the construction of the new church. including the pulpit and the statues, was Rs.
 29,659.

-Over time, the church of St. Mary's at Blackpally had become a parish and has since overseen the construction of other churches in Bangalore, most prominently St. Francis Xavier's Cathedral (1851), St. Joseph's Church (1867), and Sacred Heart Church, Ashoknagar (1867).
+Over time, the church of St Mary's at Blackpally had become a parish and has since overseen the construction of other churches in Bangalore, most prominently St Francis Xavier's Cathedral (1851), St Joseph's Church (1867), and Sacred Heart Church, Ashoknagar (Austin Town) (1867).
 The church was elevated to the status of a minor basilica in 1973 through an edict issued by Pope Paul VI.
 It was the sixth church in India to be elevated to this status.
-An annual nine-day Novena is held between 30 August and 7 September, with Mass being offered in English, Kannada, and Tamil.
+An annual nine-day novena is held between 30 August and 7 September, with Mass being offered in English, Kannada, Malayalam and Tamil.
 The area of Blackpally is now known as Shivajinagar.